Raising Government Children: A History of Foster Care and the American Welfare State

 JFK and the Masculine Mystique: Sex and Power on the New Frontier

-From very early on in his career, John F. Kennedy’s allure was more akin to a movie star than a presidential candidate.
-Why were Americans so attracted to Kennedy in the late 1950s and early 1960s—his glamorous image, good looks, cool style, tough-minded rhetoric, and sex appeal?
+As Prof. Steve Watts examines in this new biography, from very early on in his career, John F. Kennedy’s allure was more akin to a movie star than a presidential candidate.
+Why, Watts asks, were Americans so attracted to Kennedy in the late 1950s and early 1960s—his glamorous image, good looks, cool style, tough-minded rhetoric, and sex appeal?

 C.S.
 Lewis on Politics and the Natural Law

-Co-authored with Micah J. Watson, Associate Professor of Political Science and Director of the Center for Politics & Religion at Union University, C.S.
-Lewis on Politics and the Natural Law debunks the commonly held assumption that Lewis was uninterested in politics and public affairs by exploring “the contours of Lewis’ multi-faceted Christian engagement with political philosophy generally and the natural law tradition in particular” and, in the process, situating him among ancient and modern seminal thinkers.
+Co-authored with Micah J. Watson, Associate Professor of Political Science and Director of the Center for Politics & Religion at Union University, Prof. Justin Dyer’s C.S.
+Lewis on Politics and the Natural Law debunks the commonly held assumption that Lewis was uninterested in politics and public affairs by exploring “the contours of Lewis’ multi-faceted Christian engagement with political philosophy generally and the natural law tradition in particular.”

 Lloyd Gaines and the Fight to End Segregation